aaditya-cpu/fivepaisa_ai_dashboard/README.md

    streamlit run app.py
    ```

+   Running `python app.py` directly will produce "missing ScriptRunContext" warnings
+   and is not supported.

 This README provides a high‑level tour of the current codebase.
 Many parts are placeholders and will evolve as the dashboard gains more features.